DeeDowns/onramp-fullstack-CRUD-project/README.md

 #### UI Design

 A UI that converts all the requirements into user-friendly features.
 Assume the user is not tech savvy and needs the site to be intuitive.
-That said, do not focus all of your efforts on making a beautiful interface, it’s more important that the app works as expected and that you implement all of the features.
+That said, do not focus all of your efforts on making a beautiful interface, it’s more important that the app works as expected and that you implement all of the requirements.

 #### Architecture Pattern